mebeim/systrack/README.md

   if the kernel is relocatable the syscall table is relocated at startup and does not contain valid virtual addresses: Systrack will currently fail to analyze such kernels.
-- Building kernels: when building kernels fot you, Systrack does not aim at building usable or sane kernel images.
-In fact, a lot of unneeded features are disabled at build time (e.g., USB support).
-The goal is only to correctly include all syscalls in the syscall table for later extraction.
-  *Do not run kernels built with Systrack.*
+- Building kernels: when building kernels for you, Systrack does not try too hard to build usable or sane kernel images.
+Builds are usually based on defconfig plus Kconfig tweaks to enable all possible syscalls, which is the main goal.
+Some unneeded features are disabled at build time (e.g., USB support).
+Therefore, please *do not run kernels built with Systrack.*

 Command line help